Skip to main content

 This article is educational and is not medical advice.
 Consult your clinician before starting, stopping, or changing hormone therapy.
 Individual responses to HRT vary; the right hormones, doses, and delivery methods for you depend on your medical history and clinical context.

 Genitourinary syndrome of menopause (GSM) is the cluster of vaginal, vulvar, and urinary changes that follow declining estradiol: vaginal dryness, painful intercourse (dyspareunia), recurrent urinary tract infections, urinary urgency, and the loss of vulvar and vaginal tissue elasticity.
-It affects a majority of postmenopausal women, it does not improve on its own, and it is one of the most under-diagnosed and under-treated conditions in mainstream primary care.
+It affects many postmenopausal women, often persists without treatment, and is commonly under-diagnosed and under-treated in mainstream primary care.

 How vaginal estrogen works